syildizz/django-twitter-clone/README.md

 # Django Twitter Clone

-This project is a Twitter clone website developed during my compulsory summer internship at [_Sisbim Teknoloji ve Yazılım Şirketi A.Ş._](https://sisbim.com/) in the summer of 2023.
+This project is a Twitter clone website developed in the span of a month during my compulsory summer internship at [_Sisbim Teknoloji ve Yazılım Şirketi A.Ş._](https://sisbim.com/) in the summer of 2023.
 The project was intended for educational purposes and is not suitable for deployment in its current state.

 The website is developed using the Django web framework.